himmAllRight/ryMoney/README.md

                  from.
     cummAmount - The cumulative amount of money towards the budget from each account.
-    dueDate    - The date the budget item needs to be paid.
+    memo       - The date the budget item needs to be paid.

-    * Budgets can also be used in order to keep track of credit cards.
-      Currently, there are a few methods that can be used to pay a credit, but credit cards are still setup through a Budget.
-Futures plans will have credit cards be their own entity.

 Budget List - An object that holds all of the budget items and contains the
               functions to handle the all of the budget items.

+Credit  - An object that allows users to keep track of their credit cards.

+    name       - name of the Credit item. amount     - A dictonary of amount of money put towards the credit card.
+                 Each key is the name of the account that the budgeted money came from.
+    cummAmount - The cumulative amount of money towards the credit from each account.

+Credit List - An object that holds all of the credit items and contains the
+              functions to handle the all of the credit items.

 Transaction - An object that holds all the data items of a Transaction.
 Theses
               data items consist of: